the-t-in-rtf/c2lc-coding-environment/README.flow-typed.md

 # Making Flow Aware of the Types for Our Dependencies

 Flow needs help understanding dependencies that do not themselves use Flow.
 For this purpose, we use `npx flow-typed <package@version>` to create files that describe the types used in a given package.
-Thus far we have used this for three packages, as outlined in these commands:
+Thus far we have used this for the following packages, as outlined in these commands:

 ```
 npx flow-typed install classnames@2